 Easy Sugar Skull Garland for Day of the Dead

 These easy Day of the Dead sugar skull inspired garland is a great project to do with kids at home or in the classroom.
-It’s a great project for kids to explore their creativity and practice fine motor skills cutting the different shapes from yardstick.
+It’s a great project for kids to explore their creativity and practice fine motor skills cutting the different shapes from card stock paper.

 Day of the Dead Sugar Skull Wind Chime